Skip to main content Skip to complementary content

 If you do not already have a subscription for Qlik Cloud, contact Qlik.com | Contact sales and complete the application form.
 One of Qlik's Sales representatives from your region will contact you.
 Once your account is set up, you will receive an invitation email to create your tenant.

-Once you receive your welcome email, you will need to log in to activate your account, and then create and configure your tenant.
+Once you receive your welcome email, you can log in to activate your account.

 Tip note If you did not receive an email, you can also create your tenant by logging in to My Qlik.
 Log in from My Qlik portal or go to Qlik.com and select Log In > Qlik Cloud.
 For more information, see How to Create a Tenant from My Qlik Portal.